 It is important to recognize regression to old ways of thinking and acting, or lack of progression on the road to recovery.
 Another catchphrase used in the sober community is “untreated alcoholism.”
 Both terms refer to the same symptoms, and these dangerous conditions traditionally mark the initial stages of relapse.

 The big book of Alcoholics Anonymous describes dry drunk syndrome and untreated alcoholism with the phrase “restless, irritable, and discontented”.
 Basically, if you happen to be a sober alcoholic or addict, and find yourself consistently dissatisfied with life, you may be in the thick of untreated alcoholism/addiction.

 Another way of looking at the dry condition rests in the two distinct dangers it presents those on the road to recovery:

-Here are some attitudes and mental postures common with dry drunk syndrome.
+Here are five common attitudes and mental postures common among men with dry drunk syndrome:

 Superiority or grandiosity basically means a return to a self-centered, ‘the world revolves around’ me attitude.
 Chemically dependent people are self-centered in the extreme, as any therapist or psychiatrist is quick to observe.

 With grandiosity, you are setting yourself up to be the center of attention; either superior to everyone around you, or by playing the victim.
 Either way, you’re distancing yourself from the people and world around you.
 What you’re really saying is ‘I am not like you’ with the implication that rules don’t apply in my particular case.